 I have a strong interest in social issues pertaining to race, gender, and human rights.
 Especially as a woman of colour and second-generation survivor of genocide, I am passionate about promoting and supporting human rights through my work.

 When I am not writing or snapping photographs, you might find me reading, training for my first sprint triathlon, or drinking copious amounts of green tea.

 I am a freelance multimedia journalist, primarily photojournalist, in the search for a greater understanding of our world.
 With a passion for wildlife conservation and preservation, I hope to one day go on assignment with National Geographic.

 I promote healthy living and hope to bring new life to critically endangered animals in the world.
 Not to mention having an admiration for people.
 Telling people’s stories from their perspective and not my own.
 Telling stories that can change people’s hearts and minds through photography and documentary.
 I wish to do all of this while travelling the world and experiencing it first-hand.

-Alex Sangha is the Founder of Sher Vancouver.
+Alex is the Founder of Sher Vancouver.
+He is active in the community and cultural affairs and is an advocate for marginalized and vulnerable people.
+Alex has worked as a social worker, instructor, clinician, youth counsellor, and team leader.
 He has an MSc in Public Administration and Public Policy from the Department of Government from the London School of Economics and a Master of Social Work from Dalhousie University.
-Alex has worked as a social worker, instructor, clinician, youth counsellor, and team leader.
-Alex is the recipient of the Meritorious Service Medal (MSM) from the Governor General of Canada.
+Alex is the recipient of the Meritorious Service Medal from the Governor General of Canada.

 (In order of appearance)